dvdknt/cuda/README.md

 First project:

-Look at genetic programming folder and see what parallelism it admits

-To parallelise:

-fitness function evaluation
-genotypes
+Look at aesthetic fitness functions and rewrite in cuda First project: painting the bell curve